-This module belongs to Anubhuti Trust, and cannot be reproduced, modified, or used in any way without consent.
+This module belongs to Anubhuti Trust, and cannot be reproduced, modified, or used in any way without consent and due credit.

 Anubhuti works with youth and this is the population most in need of care and support.
 Suicide is the leading cause of death among India’s youth says a 2018 Lancet report.
 Social determinants that is gender, caste, sexuality, disability and so on play an important role in causing mental distress, as also agreed by the WHO; making youth from vulnerable backgrounds more susceptible.
 Mental Health literacy and access to literature and support among them is scarce shows our 2019 study with 1000 college students in Thane District, Maharashtra.
 The study shows that there is no comprehensive mental health program adopted across education or other youth spaces.
 To add to this, mainstream mental health interventions are developed & practiced by those not socially vulnerable, impacting the effectiveness and access for marginalized youth.
 The majority of research around mental health is written in a Western tongue that does not respond to the diversity and complexities of Indian society.

 Taking ahead our Mental Justice concept, Anubhuti has started a rights-based, non-discriminatory and community-led mental justice program.
 As part of this, Anubhuti has created the unique ‘Mann Mela – A Mental Health Fair’.
 This is a games-based, entirely grassroot youth-led module, to take the concept of mental health to colleges, communities and other youth-related spaces in a fun, accessible way.